-In general, the more opportunities for physical activity and movement your child has, the more skills your child will develop and the more she’ll be able to do.
+In general, the more opportunities for physical activity and movement your child has, the more skills your child will develop and the more they’ll be able to do.

 At 5-8 years, your child might be able to:

-- ride a two-wheeler bike without training wheels
+- ride a 2-wheel bike without training wheels

 - throw, catch and kick balls of different sizes and shapes